tirilab/SDoH-Pregnancy-NLP-MIMIC/README.md

 ## Data

-The project uses data from MIMIC database (MIMIC III and IV), the annotated data can be found on [PhysioNet](https://physionet.org/projects/H5W31CeYx0EOsB05USg4/overview/) [1]:
+The project uses data from MIMIC database (MIMIC III and IV), the annotated data can be found on [PhysioNet](https://physionet.org/projects/H5W31CeYx0EOsB05USg4/overview/) (under review) [1]:
 - **MIMICIII_annotation_PregnancySDOH.csv:** Discharge notes with text, and annotations for substance use, social support and occupation.
 - **MIMICIV_annotation_PregnancySDOH.csv:** Discharge notes, admissions, and patient demographics.